massimobonanni/AIExtensionsDemo/AIExtensionsDemo.Functions/README.md

-# Dependency Injection with AI Extensions
+# Functions tools for AI Extensions

-This project demonstrates how to integrate various AI models into a .NET application using dependency injection.
-It provides configuration examples for different AI services, including Ollama, Azure OpenAI, OpenAI, and GitHub Models, enabling seamless integration and usage of these models within your application.
+This project provides a demo of how using functions with different AI models within your applications.
+It includes configurations and examples for connecting to local and cloud-based AI services such as Ollama, Azure OpenAI, OpenAI, and GitHub Models.

 ## Configuration